 Assessing what a future Haftar-dominated Libya would be like is speculative.
 However, structural dynamics suggest that such a state would bear limited resemblance either to the claims made by Haftar, or the expectation of his international backers.
 International actors shouldn’t spend time assessing only whether Haftar can win, but what kind of situation that victory could lead to.

-Dr Matthew Herbert, Senior Research Consultant, ISS and Senior Analyst, Global Initiative Against Transnational Organized Crime
+Dr Matt Herbert, Senior Research Consultant, ISS and Senior Analyst, Global Initiative Against Transnational Organized Crime

 In South Africa, Daily Maverick has exclusive rights to re-publish ISS Today articles.
 For media based outside South Africa and queries about our re-publishing policy, email us.